-The new combined CIB division expects to achieve a reduction of its adjusted costs by approximately EUR 0.7 billion by 2018 through streamlining its infrastructure to achieve further efficiencies in the CIB front and middle office functions and the supporting infrastructure, without exiting whole business lines.
+The new combined CIB division expects to achieve a reduction of its adjusted costs by 2018 through stream-lining its infrastructure to achieve further efficiencies in the CIB front and middle office functions and the supporting infrastructure, without exiting whole business lines.
 Furthermore, to enhance the control environment, CIB intends to create single divisional end-to-end accountability for internal processes and the data environment.
 These efforts will maintain Deutsche Bank's focus on regulatory compliance, know-your-client (KYC) and client on-boarding process enhancement, system stability and control and conduct.
 Deutsche Bank also intends to continue to invest in Global Transaction Banking - both in remediating regulatory deficiencies in existing infrastructure as well as in enhancing its global product offering to drive revenue growth.